Nicki-lombardo/Nicki-lombardo/README.md

 2. JavaScript:  Ecosystem of frameworks like React, Angular, and Vue.

-3. HTML: HTML is a standard markup language used for structuring and marking up web pages.
+3. HTML: Standard markup language used for structuring and marking up web pages.

 4. CSS: While not a programming language per se, CSS (Cascading Style Sheets) is crucial for styling web pages.
 It complements HTML and ensures visually appealing designs.